Dwarf-tossing

 Dwarf-tossing, also called midget-tossing, is a pub/bar attraction or activity in which people with dwarfism, wearing special padded clothing or Velcro costumes, are thrown onto mattresses or at Velcro-coated walls.
 Participants compete to throw the person with dwarfism the farthest.
-Dwarf Tossing was started in Australia as a form of pub entertainment in the early 1980s.
-A related formerly practiced activity was dwarf-bowling, in which a person with dwarfism was placed on a skateboard and used as a bowling ball.
+Dwarf-tossing was started in Australia as a form of pub entertainment in the early 1980s.
+A related, formerly practiced activity was dwarf-bowling, in which a person with dwarfism was placed on a skateboard and used as a bowling ball.

-Since its inception in the 1980s, the activity, due to its problematic name and nature has been highly controversial and remains so in the early 21st century.
+Since its inception in the 1980s, the activity, due to its problematic name and nature, has been highly controversial; it remains controversial in the early 21st century.

+Medical risks

+Individuals with skeletal dysplasia, such as dwarfism, often have specific medical conditions and vulnerabilities that increase the risk of complications.
+Throwing or tossing individuals with a growth disorder can have serious consequences, especially in cases involving kyphosis and scoliosis.

+Kyphosis is a condition where the spine bends forward, leading to a curvature of the back.
+Scoliosis is a lateral curvature of the spine.
+Both conditions can cause pain, limited mobility, and respiratory problems.
+Dwarf tossing can increase the risk of injury and exacerbate these conditions, as it applies forces to the spine and other vulnerable parts of the body.

+Various medical sources and organizations have warned about the dangers of dwarf tossing for individuals with growth disorders.
+There are known cases where individuals with growth disorders have suffered severe injuries and even died as a result of dwarf tossing.

+Controversy

+Due to its nature and name, dwarf tossing has been controversial.
+The criticism centers on concerns about human dignity and the exploitation of little people, raising questions about the appropriateness of the practice.
+In the 1980s, opposition to the practice of dwarf tossing began to take shape.
+Advocates for banning this activity argued that it objectifies the individuals involved, reducing them to mere objects used for entertainment.

+Critics of dwarf tossing assert that the practice dehumanizes the participants, treating them as if they were objects or toys.
+This dehumanization is perceived as detrimental because it undermines the concept of inherent human dignity, suggesting that individuals can be used in a way that disregards their autonomy and respect.
+This perspective is supported by research highlighting the fundamental role of human dignity in moral and legal frameworks.

+The moral objections to dwarf tossing are rooted in the idea that reducing individuals to throwing objects for amusement denies their humanity and respect.
+This concept has been explored in various contexts, where objectification for entertainment raises broader ethical concerns.
+The practice can be viewed as a form of exploitation, disregarding the feelings, integrity, and self-respect of the participants.

 Legality

 Australia

 Australia is commonly thought of as the place where dwarf-tossing originated as a form of pub entertainment in the early 1980s.

-Laws may prohibit dwarf-tossing implicitly, but there are not explicit laws preventing a consenting dwarf from being 'tossed'.
+Laws may prohibit dwarf-tossing implicitly, but there are not explicit laws preventing a consenting dwarf from being "tossed".